Mugna0990/RL-Car-Navigation-from-scratch/readme.md

-# RL Car Navigation from scratch
+# RL Car Navigation from Scratch

-This project implements a Reinforcement Learning (RL) agent that learns to control and navigat a car. **Notably, all core Artificial Intelligence components, including the Deep Q-Network, neural network layers, and the Adam optimizer, are implemented entirely from scratch in C++, without reliance on external machine learning libraries.**
+This project implements a Reinforcement Learning (RL) agent that learns to control and navigate a car. **Notably, all core Artificial Intelligence components, including the Deep Q-Network, neural network layers, and the Adam optimizer, are implemented entirely from scratch in C++, without reliance on external machine learning libraries.**

 ## Project Overview